by-tezov/tuucho/mkdocs/docs/quick-start.md

 This is **not** intended for production but for quick test and experiment with Tuucho.

+!!! info
+    The sample application includes an embedded mock server, which you can use to quickly prototype without needing a real backend.

 ---

 **Mobile Integration**: For the mobile side, follow this guide: [mobile-integration/quick-start.md](mobile-integration/quick-start.md)